- Bond strength (ASTM C-321)300 psi (21.1 kg/cm2)

 Above 80°F, working time of the material decreases.
 This can be overcome by mixing in a cooler area, cooling the mortar mixing equipment with ice water and/or cooling the potable water prior to mixing.

-All surfaces in contact with No. 33 - Mortar Grade should be clean, dry, and free of dust, dirt, grease, oil, and other contaminants.
+All surfaces in contact with 33 - Mortar Grade should be clean, dry, and free of dust, dirt, grease, oil, and other contaminants.
 Surface preparation should be in accordance with membrane requirements.

 Mixing should be done mechanically with a slow-speed mortar mixer.
 The mixing equipment must be clean and free of Portland cement or other contaminants.
 The size of the batch will be governed by the area to be covered, the number of workers applying the material, and the speed with which it can be placed.